containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 The **id** must be unique to identify a step, and it is never displayed directly to the user.

+To analyze more easily in telemetry the steps executed by users, the **id** values must respect some rules.
+To help developers respect these rules, a warning is displayed in case of non-repsect when Podman Destop loads the onboarding.

+The rules are:

+- for a step defining a command, the id must terminate with `Command`,
+- for a state defining `state='failed'`, the id must terminate with `Failure`,
+- for a state defining `state='completed'`, the id must terminate with `Success`,
+- for any other step, the id must termminate with `View`.

 #### Title, description and media

 The **title**, **description** and **media** works as explained earlier.
 The only difference is their placement - they will appear in the top-center of the body.